Surname upon marriage

 A surname adopted from a former spouse cannot be transferred to a new spouse as a surname or one name in a compound surname.
 Nor may a compound surname adopted from a former spouse be transferred to a new spouse.
 A compound surname may contain no more than two surnames.
 You also cannot adopt a surname from your spouse if your spouse does not retain or start using that name upon your marriage.
 You cannot modify the spelling of your own surname unless you adopt the name as your common name.
 A newly coined surname cannot be adopted upon marriage.

 Unfortunately, you cannot notify a new surname upon marriage.
 If you would like to adopt as your surname a unique surname that you have coined, for example, a name in which you combine syllables or elements from your surnames, you have to submit an application for a name change.
 Take into consideration that the processing of a newly coined surname will take a long time and the name must meet the conditions laid down in law.
 We cannot change the processing time for a name-related matter according to the wedding date.
 It is therefore recommended that you submit the application for a change of name after the marriage ceremony.
-Read more about the process of applying for a newly coined surname.
+Read more about the process of changing you surname.

 If the examination of impediments of marriage is still pending, notify the new name and what name you would like to adopt to us by email to the following address after the marriage ceremony: [email protected].
 The information about the new name will not be automatically updated in the examination of impediments to marriage.